 Headquartered in New York, Yieldbot was among the pioneers of header bidding technology in 2011.
 To date, they have completed about 750 integrations.
 Last November 10, 2015, they announced the launch of Pubfood.js, an Open Source Software (OSS) that empowers publishers to understand, manage and easily measure bid partners.

 OpenX has access to a wide range of advertisers and offers one of the best header bid solutions to date.
 An increase of 57% in programmatic revenue was claimed by Townhall Media when they started using OpenX’s header bidding technology to sell ads on their site.

 The entire process is a breeze.
 Publishers must meet the main requirement of at least 100 million ad impressions per month to qualify.
-They’re hands on with their implementation.
+They’re hands-on with their implementation.
 It begins with a call, at which point you provide them access to DFP.
 They then set up line items and orders.
 You provide them with a test page with the header script implemented and once they approve, you can push it live and watch your revenues rise dramatically.
-Image Credit

-2017 Update: Media.net is a great alternative to AdSense, offers a range of quality ads and has a big network of advertisers ready to advertise on your website.
+Update: Media.net is a great alternative to AdSense, offers a range of quality ads and has a big network of advertisers ready to advertise on your website.
 The signup process is also very simple.
-Ever better, if you sign up here you can get a 10% bonus for your first 3 months!
+Even better, if you sign up here and you can get a 10% bonus for your first 3 months!